romshark/webwire-go/README.md

 	panic(fmt.Errorf("wwr server failed: %s", err))
 }
 ```
+The above code example is using the [webwire-go-gorilla](https://github.com/qbeon/webwire-go-gorilla) transport implementation.

 To connect the client to a TLS protected webwire server `"https"` must be used as the URL scheme:
 ```go